-Here are our community collaborators, Oxford-based organisations & artists that Tandem partnered with over the last three years & continues to collaborate with:
+Here are our community collaborators, Oxford-based organisations & artists that Tandem has partnered with over the last four years & continues to collaborate with:

 Various spin-off collaborations have come about as a result of Tandem Festival.
 Two examples are Re-Resonate, an Oxford-based organisation that is now installed full-time at Hill End & is working on their ‘Sound Garden’, & Think Tiny, also Oxford-based, who have built a house made entirely of pallets in the Hill End grounds.